havinashiyer/Mchealthy-tool-using-data-analysis-and-python/README.md

-# Mchealthy-tool-using-data-analysis-and-python
+# Healthy-tool-using-data-analysis-and-python
 URL for the App: https://mchealthy-tool-using-data-analysis-and-python-ckp3my548cf85abg.streamlit.app/

 ## Description
-The McDonalds McHealthy Tool is a data analytics and optimization project that helps users create a healthy meal from McDonald's menu items while meeting specific nutritional constraints.
+The Healthy Eating Tool is a data analytics and optimization project that helps users create a healthy meal from McDonald's menu items while meeting specific nutritional constraints.
 This tool utilizes linear programming and visualization techniques to provide a nutritious meal plan.

 ## Key Features
 - Optimizes McDonald's menu items to meet user-defined nutritional constraints.